noahMacg/BIT446_T6_logisticRegression/README.md

 2.63e-07
 Age: Variable importance 2.05 with statistical significance alpha = 0.04.

-**Odds Ratio:**In relation to buying coffee/donut simultaneously, we can expect:
+**Odds Ratio:**For simultaneous coffee/donut purchase, we can expect:
-- Increase in $10K salary to correlate to about 5.2 times more likely
+- $10K salary --> 5.2 times more likely to purchase
-- 5 years of age increase to correlate to about 1.42 times more likely
+- 5 years of age --> 1.42 times more likely to purchase

-**Metrics**
+**Model Performance Metrics**
-- High accuracy - 95.45% of predictions correct
+- Accuracy: 95.45% of predictions correct
-- High precision - 93.75% of dual purchases caught
+- Precision: 93.75% of dual purchases caught
-- Excellent recall - 100% of dual purchases predicted were correct
+- Recall:  100% of dual purchases predicted were correct
-- Excellent F-score of 96.77% measuring combined precision and recall
+- F-score of 96.77% measuring combined precision and recall

 ### Business Insight
-This model performs well and can be used to predict simultaneous purchase of donut/coffee with 95% accuracy.
-We found the that most predictive feature is estimated salary, age did appear to have some influence on the dataset with statistical significance, and the time a customer has been to the shop appears to be highly correlated with one or both of the other features.
-The shop can investigate and use this information to make decisions on marketing to the the customers in the lower feature importance (age/length) to increase sales.
+This model demonstrates strong predict power for simultaneous donut/coffee purchases with 95% accuracy.
+- Estimated salary was the most predictive feature with highes statistical significance.
+- Age appeared to have some influence with statistical significance alpha = 0.04.
+- Customer tenure appears to be highly correlated with other features.

+**Recommendations** The coffee shop can investigate and use these insights towards marketing to the the customers in the lower feature importance (age/length) to increase dual purchase sales.

+### Technical Challenges Learned
+- Multicollinearity detection
+- Feature engineering
+- Multiple model validations
+- Business translations